 The PFEW provides representation, in the form of legal assistance, to its members.
 The PFEW Claims department is responsible for processing and dealing with all criminal, misconduct, employment and civil applications for legal assistance that comply with the PFEW Fund Rules (which form part of our overall Federation Rules).

-What is the PFEW application for legal assistance funding process?
+What is the PFEW application process for legal assistance funding?

-Applications for legal assistance are considered carefully by the Federation and, where approved, are passed onto either internal or external lawyers who are instructed to consider the merits of any case before a decision is made for any further legal advice and representation at any proceedings that may be required.
+Applications for legal assistance are considered carefully by the Federation and, where approved, are passed on to either internal or external lawyers, who are instructed to consider the merits of any case.
+Thereafter a decision can be made as to whether any further legal advice and representation at any proceedings can be provided.

-In the majority of our claims, the following process applies:
+In most of our claims, the following process applies:

-1. A member will initiate the claim by making contact with their local Federation office and/or Federation Representative.
+1. A member will initiate the claim by contacting their local Federation office and/or Federation representative.

-3. Once a positive assessment has been carried out by the local Federation office, they will help the member to collate the documentation needed and assist in completing a funding application form. *
+3. If a positive assessment has been carried out by the local Federation office then they will help the member collate the documentation needed and assist in completing a funding application form. *

 4. The Branch are then required to validate whether the member is a “subscribing member of the voluntary fund” i.e., a member who pays subscriptions to the PFEW.
-The Branch Secretary then assesses whether the claim complies with the requirements of the PFEW funding criteria.
-The funding application is then forwarded to the PFEW Claims department at Federation HQ in Leatherhead, for assessment and processing.
+The Branch Secretary then assesses whether the claim complies with the requirements of the PFEW funding criteria and if they believe it does then the funding application is sent to the PFEW Claims department at Federation HQ in Leatherhead, for assessment and processing.

 5. Once Federation HQ receives the claim a further funding assessment is carried out in respect of the criteria and Fund Rules.